Alpacron/vertex-cover/README.md

 An implementation of vertex cover visualization with kernelization, pruning, search tree optimization and brute force.

+## Implementation

+We decided to create an interactive web application where we display the vertex cover functionality

 ## Getting started

 ### Prerequisites